VT Markets vs Spreadex Comparison

 Which brokers offers more tradeable asset classes, VT Markets or Spreadex?

-VT Markets offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
+VT Markets offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD).
 Looking at total tradeable symbols, VT Markets has 168, compared to 2000 from Spreadex.

 Can I trade cryptocurrency with VT Markets or Spreadex?